Keep Up With McLean!

 For more than a decade, the NSV Foundation has hosted one of India’s most sought-after mental health conferences.
 The event is aimed at providing up-to-date information about the latest standards and protocols in the delivery of mental health care.
 In 2019, McLean and the NSV Foundation formally teamed up to develop “Innovations in Mental Health Care.”
 This two-day professional conference featured speakers from McLean, along with mental health experts from India.
 Talks focused on non-medication interventions to mental health disorders.
 Topics covered in this conference included cognitive behavior therapy, dialectical behavior therapy, and general psychiatric management, which was developed at McLean.

-McLean Hospital, the NSV Foundation, and the Nehru Science Center in Mumbai teamed up to produce a groundbreaking science exhibit “Exploring Brain and Mental Health.”
+McLean Hospital, the NSV Foundation, and the Nehru Science Centre in Mumbai teamed up to produce a groundbreaking science exhibit “Exploring Brain and Mental Health.”

 The exhibit showcased pieces of McLean’s award-winning public education campaign Deconstructing Stigma.
 Larger-than-life photos featured real stories of Indians sharing their experiences with mental illness.
 The exhibit also incorporated hands-on opportunities for school-age children to learn about the brain through age-appropriate activities.
 Children and adults were able to build neurons, view human brain cells under microscopes, and hold a human brain.
 The exhibit was attended by more than 3,500 people, including over 2,500 school children.